-Karthika Pournami or Karthika purnima is a holy festival for Hindu, Sikh and Jain communities.
-It’s celebrated on the Purnima (The Full Moon) Day or 15th Day of the month Kartik (Karthika Maasam).
+Karthika Pournami or Kartik Purnima is a holy festival for Hindu, Sikh and Jain communities.
+It’s celebrated on the Purnima (The Full Moon) Day in the month of Kartik (The 15th Day of the month Kartik).
+In Tamilnadu, the festival is called as Karthigai Deepam, Telugu people called as Karthika Pournami or Karthika Punnami.

 In some areas Kartik Purnima known as Tripuri Purnima or Tripurari Purnima the name came from Tripurari, Tripura (meaning three cities) and ari (meaning enemy), hence “Enemy of Three Cities” (Lord Shiva).